 Great digital learning helps close real gaps for your audience.
 For example, a succinct on the job performance aid that helps overcome a problem there and then.
 But where does the process start?
-It starts with defining those gaps, and exploring the kind of experience that will help you audience get there.
+It starts with defining those gaps, and exploring the kind of experience that will help your audience get there.
 Not sure how?
-Here are 7 questions you can ask…or skip straight to our free template to help you capture learner needs.
+Here are 7 questions you can ask as part of your learning needs analysis… or skip straight to our free template to help you capture learner needs.

 1. What’s the actual problem?
 Also known as, ‘Why does your learning deserve to exist?’

 What’s your problem?
 No, really.
 If you’re investing in a digital learning solution, then you’ve got to be crystal clear on the true size and shape of the problem it’s designed to meet.
 Get a handle on what the overall goal is.
 Is there a need to drive sales, increase customer satisfaction scores, bring about more profits, retain top talent and support their career growth, or something else?

 If the answer you hear is “so they know” or “because they have to,” then play the four-year-old card: “Why?
 Why?
 Why?”